jacobcalvert/RPiComponents/README.md

 I got tired of writing gpio.output(some_pin, gpio.HIGH) a million times in a program so I just wrapped that up into something nicer where I can now just say led.on() or led.off()

-I have some ADC code for the MCP3008 ADC from MicroChip to put up where I bit-bang the SPI interface to get data from it.
 The below examples are from my blog post [here](http://jacobncalvert.com/blog/post/raspberry-pi-and-gpio-updates).
 To see more about my RPi stuff [visit my blog](http://jacobncalvert.com/blog/) and look for stuff with the [raspberry pi tag](http://jacobncalvert.com/blog/post/?tag=raspberry%20pi)

 ```python